Laurie Stimpson turns outdoor fun into her dream job

 By Kimmi Nguyen-Fonseca

-Feature image: Mark Reader
+Feature image: Mark Reeder

 Laurie’s fondness for nature is evident in her living space and the company she keeps.
 A view of the woods can be enjoyed through glass doors leading out to the deck, while exposed timber beams decorate her home’s interior.
 As her dog woofs, Laurie laughs.
 “He’s a border collie, golden retriever, Labrador retriever.
 Loves water, loves nature, and just a bit barky.”